Product designers play a significant part in shaping the world around them - socially, environmentally, economically and culturally.

 Effectively accessing CSR enabled us to do so much more.
 Corporate sponsorship funded our 50 day launch roadshow across Kenya and enabled us to access pro-bono legal, financial and consultancy services as a social venture.

 It wasn’t so long ago that I hadn’t heard of CSR.
 Over recent years, it has flourished, and a wide array of initiatives are constantly evolving as the public continue to interrogate their sincerity and worth.
 ‘Wasting less’ and ‘developing employees’ is no longer seen as good enough, as it’s seen for just what it is: sensible business.
 Mercifully, an increasingly informed public are not easily convinced.
-A certain amount of scepticism is healthy: it helps us ensure that our efforts, and the things we get behind are all pushing in the right direction.
-Cynicism is not, however, and will hopefully continue to be challenged on both sides of the conversation.
+A certain amount of scepticism is healthy: it helps us ensure that our efforts, and the things that we get behind are all pushing in the right direction.

-Some of the CSR out there is truly inspirational.
+So much of what I've come to see going on out there is truly inspirational.
 D&AD’s White pencil award honours ‘creativity for good’, including CSR initiatives, physical products and advertising campaigns for charities and NGOs.
 I was invited to be a judge, and having viewed the first handful from the hundreds of entries, I was daunted.
 Each expertly brought to life one of a myriad social injustices and depictions of human suffering, and I feared I’d be an emotional wreck by the end.
 Again I was surprised.
 I was ultimately overwhelmed not by the misery and sadness, but by the creativity, sincerity and intelligence of the entries from my contemporary designers and the organisations behind them.

 Awards with funding attached are another important feature of the enabling landscape that we have at our disposal.